 Soul Hunger: The Silent Epidemic Of The 21st Century.

-Soul hunger arises when there is a gap between our current lifestyle and what our soul intended for us.
+Soul hunger arises when there is a gap between how we show up in our lives and what our soul intended for us.

-I experienced this soul hunger long before I could understand what it was trying to tell me.
+I experienced the stress of soul hunger long before I could understand what it was trying to tell me.
+I share more about my personal journey in Does Your Life Lack Meaning And Purpose?
+You’re Not Alone!

 I had the privilege of interviewing some amazing women for my book, Awakening A Woman’s Soul: The Power of Meditation and Mindfulness to Transform Your Life.
 As I listened to and transcribed their stories, patterns emerged.

-There was a common thread that existed between their stories and my own.
-There was a sense that they were hungry for something.
-A feeling that something was missing in their life.
+There was a common thread between these women’s stories (I’ve heard similar feelings about soul hunger from men) and mine.
+There was a sense that they were hungry for something, a feeling that something was missing in their lives.

 What was the source of this hunger I’d heard repeatedly in these interviews?

-A few days later, as I was conditioning my hair in the shower, it came to me: It was soul hunger!
+A few days later, as I was conditioning my hair in the shower, it came to me: Soul hunger!

 It was soul hunger that led me out of retirement and soul hunger that got me curious about meditation.